Caregiving: How to Give a Bed Bath

 - Wash and dry your hands, and put on gloves if you choose to wear them.

 - Let the person undress and wash as much as they are able.
-Remove clothing only from the area you are going to wash.
-For example, uncover an arm, wash and dry it, and then put it back into a shirt or gown.
+Cover the person with a towel, exposing only the body parts being washed.
+For example, uncover an arm, wash and dry it, and then put it back under the towel.

 - Wash with the washcloth and soapy water or wipes, and then rinse using another washcloth and the clear water.